cyber-drop/ethereum_analytical_db/README.md

 Starts traces extraction.
 Each transaction highlighted with 'to_contract' flag will get a field 'trace' with a trace extracted from parity
 - parse-inputs

 Starts input parsing.
-(Not implemented yet)
+Each transaction highlighted with 'to_contract' flag will get a field 'decoded_input' with name of method called in contract and arguments for it.